Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Related Work

 \textbf{Multilingual Evaluation.} Evaluating LLMs requires diverse benchmarks testing linguistic and cognitive abilities like reading comprehension, reasoning, and knowledge.
-While English benchmarks like MMLU~\citep{hendrycks2020measuring} and ARC~\citep{clark2018thinksolvedquestionanswering} exist, other languages often use translations from English, e.g., XNLI~\citep{conneau-etal-2018-xnli} and machine-translated version of MMLU~\citep{lai-etal-2023-okapi}.
+While established benchmarks such as MMLU~\citep{hendrycks2020measuring} and ARC~\citep{clark2018thinksolvedquestionanswering} exist for English evaluation, assessments in other languages often rely on translations from English sources, as seen in XNLI~\citep{conneau-etal-2018-xnli} and the machine-translated version of MMLU~\citep{lai-etal-2023-okapi}.
 However, translations can be problematic, failing to capture cultural nuances or introducing "translationese"~\citep{romanou2024include}.
-Recent work by~\citet{romanou2024include,singh2024globalmmluunderstandingaddressing} emphasizes the need for culturally sensitive, natively collected benchmarks.
-Task difficulty and task formulation also impact model performance when trained for shorter durations~\citep{kydlicek2024finetasksmultilingualtasks}.
-In our work, we follow the recent evaluation tasks selection and methodology by~\citet{kydlicek2024finetasksmultilingualtasks} to assess our model-based filtering approaches across multiple languages.
+Recent work by~\citet{romanou2024include} and~\citet{singh2024globalmmluunderstandingaddressing} emphasizes the importance of culturally sensitive, natively collected benchmarks.
+Task difficulty and formulation also impact model performance when trained for shorter durations~\citep{kydlicek2024finetasksmultilingualtasks}.
+In our work, we follow FineTasks, a recent evaluation tasks suite by~\citet{kydlicek2024finetasksmultilingualtasks} to assess our model-based filtering approaches across multiple languages.